 And this one is fleece with a matching knit fabric sewn over it and a nice pretty recycled knit bow.

 You’re so excited now right?
 And can’t you see some cute mini-ear warmers for your tot?
 You could totally make a boy version too.
-Check out the full Ear Warmer DIY after the jump, and also visit Delia over at Delia Creates for a lot of other amazing tutes!
+Learn how to make DIY ear warmers below, and also visit Delia over at Delia Creates for a lot of other amazing tutes!

 DIY Ear Warmers